Moors murders: Trial

 Both Brady and Hindley entered pleas of not guilty; Brady testified for over eight hours, Hindley for six.
-Brady admitted to striking Evans with the axe, but claimed that someone else had killed Evans, pointing to the pathologist's statement that his death had been "accelerated by strangulation"; Brady's "calm, undisguised arrogance did not endear him to the jury [and] neither did his pedantry", wrote Duncan Staff.
+Brady admitted to striking Evans with the axe, but claimed that someone else had killed Evans, pointing to the pathologist's statement that his death had been "accelerated by strangulation" despite being the one accused of strangling him; Brady's "calm, undisguised arrogance did not endear him to the jury [and] neither did his pedantry", wrote Duncan Staff.
 Hindley denied any knowledge that the photographs of Saddleworth Moor found by police had been taken near the graves of their victims.

 The sixteen-minute tape recording (Note: Brady made more than one copy of the tape recording; the version played in court was sixteen minutes in length.) of Downey, on which the voices of Brady and Hindley were audible, was played in open court.
-Hindley admitted that her attitude towards Downey was "brusque and cruel", but claimed that was only because she was afraid that someone might hear the child's screams.
+Hindley admitted that her attitude towards Downey was "brusque and cruel" but claimed that was only because she was afraid that someone might hear the child's screams.
 Hindley claimed that when Downey was being undressed she herself was "downstairs"; when the pornographic photographs were taken she was "looking out the window"; and that when Downey was being strangled she "was running a bath".

 On 6 May, after having deliberated for a little over two hours, the jury found Brady guilty of all three murders, and Hindley guilty of the murders of Downey and Evans.
 As the death penalty for murder had been abolished six months earlier, the judge passed the only sentence that the law now allowed for murder: life imprisonment.
 Brady was sentenced to three concurrent life sentences and Hindley was given two, plus a concurrent seven-year term for harbouring Brady in the knowledge that he had murdered Kilbride.
-Brady was taken to HM Prison Durham and Hindley was sent to HM Prison Holloway.
+Brady was taken to Durham Prison and Hindley was sent to Holloway Prison.

 In his closing remarks, Mr Justice Atkinson described the murders as "truly horrible" and the accused as "two sadistic killers of the utmost depravity"; he recommended they spend "a very long time" in prison before being considered for parole, but did not stipulate a tariff.
-Anyone sentenced to life imprisonment would be liable to spend the rest of his or her natural life in prison, but could be paroled on life licence by the Home Secretary on recommendation of the Parole Board.
+Anyone sentenced to life imprisonment would be liable to spend the rest of his or her natural life in prison but could be paroled on life licence by the Home Secretary on recommendation of the Parole Board.

-He described Brady as "wicked beyond belief" and said he saw no reasonable possibility of reform and suitability for parole for him, though he did not think the same necessarily true of Hindley once "removed from [Brady's] influence".
+Atkinson described Brady as "wicked beyond belief" and said he saw no reasonable possibility of reform and suitability for parole for him, though he did not think the same necessarily true of Hindley once "removed from [Brady's] influence".
 Throughout the trial Brady and Hindley "stuck rigidly to their strategy of lying", and Hindley was later described as "a quiet, controlled, impassive witness who lied remorselessly".